 Both photos: Dave Clarke

 Right: The most advanced passenger compartment is 'A', the one closest to the guard's compartment.
 The mirror and a 'Hovis' advert have been test fitted.
 Note that the other side of the compartment is seen in the mirror.
 The decorative T&G boarding is scumbled as the originals were in SR days, with a very straight scumble pattern.
-Also seen is a test fit of the new heating control mechanism, and below, out of site, is a test fit of the seat structure.
+Also seen is a test fit of the new heating control mechanism, and below, out of sight, is a test fit of the seat structure.

 By the end of October the last roof planks were going on.
 The ones closer to the edge are narrower, due to the sharper curve, and some, as seen here, are new, being surplus ones left over from the re-roofing of Maunsell No.1336.